Generic Name: betamethasone and clotrimazole topical (beh ta METH a sone and kloe TRIM a zole)

 What happens if I overdose?Seek emergency medical attention if you think you have used too much of this medicine.
 An overdose of Lotrisone applied to the skin is not expected to produce life-threatening symptoms.

-What should I avoid while using Lotrisone?Avoid getting Lotrisone in your eyes, mouth, and nose, or on your lips.
+What should I avoid?Avoid getting Lotrisone in your eyes, mouth, and nose, or on your lips.
 If it does get into any of these areas, wash with water.
 Do not use Lotrisone on sunburned, windburned, dry, chapped, irritated, or broken skin.

 Avoid wearing tight-fitting clothing that doesnt allow air circulation.
 Until the infection is healed, wear clothing that is made of natural fibers such as cotton.